strongloop/loopback/docs/apiexplorer.md

 to create a project and add models using the `slc lb` command line tool, REST APIs are automatically added to your application.

-Now we have handful of REST APIs.
+Now we have a handful of REST APIs.
 It would be nice to see the list of APIs and try them out without writing code.
 Sure, we can do that!
 LoopBack provides a Web based API explorer out of the box to document and explore REST APIs for the models.